 To Wrap it Up

 A strong recognition culture is imperative to encourage employee engagement, enhance retention, and drive business success.
-When staff members feel appreciated, they become more inclined to give their best and stick around for the benefit of the company’s objectives.
+When staff members feel appreciated, they are more inclined to give their best and stay for the benefit of the company’s objectives.

-By applying the blend of personal, public, and experience-based recognition approaches, companies can achieve a work environment where appreciation becomes part of corporate culture.
+By applying a blend of personal, public, and experience-based recognition approaches, companies can create a work environment where appreciation becomes an integral part of their corporate culture.